 Quentin L. Cook, a member of the Quorum of the Twelve, briefly denounced racism during a speech on the importance of humility.
 Cook reminded members that the religion’s signature scripture, the Book of Mormon, declares that “we all are unlike unto God” and said anyone who claims superiority based on race, sex, language, or economic class is morally wrong and doesn’t understand God’s purpose for his followers.

 Cook’s message echoed a church statement delivered in August condemning white supremacist attitudes as “morally wrong and sinful” after a protest over a Confederate War monument in Charlottesville, Virginia, descended into deadly violence.

 The religion still deals with questions about their views on race, in part because the faith banned men of African descent from the lay clergy until 1978.
 The church now disavows the theories of the past that black skin is a sign of divine disfavor or curse, which led to the ban.

 Mormon leaders also cautioned about the pitfalls of social media, where the carefully crafted images of an altered reality lead people to end up envious and discouraged and in constant search of more followers and likes.

-Jeffrey R. Holland, a member the Quorum of the Twelve Apostles, warned members not to let the pursuit of Christ-like perfection lead to ulcers, bulimia, depression or lowered self-esteem.
+Jeffrey R. Holland, a member of the Quorum of the Twelve Apostles, warned members not to let the pursuit of Christ-like perfection lead to ulcers, bulimia, depression, or lowered self-esteem.

 “Let’s strive for steady improvement without obsessing over what behavioral scientists call ‘toxic perfectionism,’ ” Holland said.